Minimally Invasive Care

 Silver fluoride is a water-based liquid professionally applied to teeth using a small brush.
 It contains silver, which kills germs that can cause tooth decay, as well as fluoride, to prevent, slow down, or stop decay.

-Silver diamine fluoride (SDF) is a compound option of silver fluoride.
-SDF has been commonly used as a treatment for children, and many parents appreciate its ease of use.
-It, like other MIC treatments, involves significantly less discomfort than expensive and painful needles, drills, and extractions.
-However, SDF is not without downsides: it leaves a black stain on these lesions and may burn or stain the soft tissue surrounding them.
+Providers commonly use silver diamine fluoride (SDF) as a treatment for children (and is a valuable option for adults) because it provides less discomfort than the “drill and fill” methods, and many appreciate its ease of use.
+However, SDF is not without downsides: It leaves a black stain on these lesions and may burn or stain the soft tissue surrounding them.

 Fluoride Varnish